September is the Perfect Time to Visit Europe

 Venice, Italy for the Regata Storica

-The Regata Storica is a tradition held dearly by the Venetians.
-It consists of a historical boat parade, followed by a series of rowing races.
-The first Regata Storica was organized in 1841, as an annual boat race on the Canal Grande, where the best gondoliers show off their skills.
-Today, thousands of boats of all types gather in St. Mark’s Bay to participate in the most popular race of the event, the gondolini regatta.
+The Regata Storica is a tradition held dearly by the Venetians every first Sunday of September.
+This is a two-part event consisting of a historical boat parade and then followed by a series of rowing races.
+The tradition first began in 1841 as an annual boat race on the Canal Grande, where the best gondoliers show off their skills.
+During the Regata Storica today, thousands of boats of all types gather in St. Mark’s Bay to participate in the most popular race of the event, the gondolini regatta.

 Budapest, Hungary for the Wine Festival